wasmkit/wasmkit-node/README.md

-# wasm2wat
+# wasm-parser

-Converts web assembly to webassembly text.
+Reads and parses .wasm files.
 Written in javascript